What is an 'overseas' mortgage?

 An overseas mortgage is a mortgage for a property that's not in the UK.

-You might want to consider taking out an overseas mortgage if you're buying a holiday home, retiring to sunnier climes or - an increasing trend - buying your first property overseas because you can't afford to buy in the UK.
+You might consider taking out an overseas mortgage if you're buying a holiday home, retiring to sunnier climes or buying your first property overseas because you can't afford to buy in the UK.

 You can arrange an overseas mortgage through a UK bank or an international lender.
-It's also common to raise the funds to buy a home abroad outright by remortgaging your UK property.
+It can also be possible to raise the funds to buy a home abroad outright by remortgaging your UK property.

 Here, we explain the pros and cons of each option.